 Built by Mitsubishi date of assembly March 31, 1942.
 Delivered to the Imperial Japanese Navy (IJN) as A6M2 Model 21 Zero manufacture number 2666.
 Painted overall gray at the factory with a black cowling.

-Assigned Houkoku Dai 515 (Patriotic presentation number 515) with the inscription painted in black the read "Patriotic Presentation Number - 515 (Presented by Kure Chapter of the Hiroshima Commercial Trade Association Patriotic Society)".
+515 (Patriotic presentation number 515) painted in black on both sides of the rear fuselage.
+"Patriotic Presentation Number 515 (Presented by Kure Chapter of the Hiroshima Commercial Trade Association Patriotic Society)".

 This Zero was assigned to Shōkaku with tail code E1-108 painted in red.
 The main landing gear covers were painted with 8 (last digit of the tail code).
 This Zero operated in the South Pacific.